vickyiii/WinterCamp-2023-AIE/lab3_fir_filter.md

 Note 1: This is a very basic implementation which does not do any saturation of the output data.

-Note 2: In the example attached to this article, the FIR filter is configured to process 256 samples (NUM_SAMPLES = 256).
+Note 2: In the example attached to this lab, the FIR filter is configured to process 256 samples (NUM_SAMPLES = 256).
 ```C++

 #include <adf.h>